 Japanese Tea Class – Teacup

-What is a serving size of tea?
+What is the serving size of tea?

 The first thing you need to know is tea is traditionally served in 6oz cups.
 This is due to the fact people generally sip tea, not guzzle it.